openshift/oc-mirror/docs/design/overview.md

 ## Imageset Configuration

 The imageset configuration is intended to reflect the current state of the registry mirroring.
 Any content types or images that are added to the configuration will be added to the mirror and this is also applies to content types that are removed from the imageset configuration.
-Image pruning is done on a best-effort basis. `oc-mirror` will attempt image deletion and if a registry does not allow for this type of request,`oc-mirror` will log the pruning attempt and continue.
+Image pruning is done on a best-effort basis. `oc-mirror` will attempt image deletion and if a registry does not allow for this type of request,`oc-mirror` will return an error. the `--continue-on-error` flag can be used if desired to ignore pruning errors if the registry does not allow DELETE operations.
 If you are using the heads-only workflow option, `oc-mirror` will store starting versions from the initial run in the metadata and using this to maintain ranges.

 More information on  the `oc-mirror` imageset configuration can be found [here](imageset-configuration.md).